Complex invariants of poristic Steiner 4-chains: Concluding remarks

 \\ \\

 Summing their powers one can obtain explicit formulas for the first five invariant bending moments.
-The resulting formulas are rather lengthy and will be published elsewhere.\\
+The resulting formulas are rather lengthy and will be published elsewhere.

 Next, one can use the explicit formulas for the invariant bending moments to compute the canonical coordinates of the axial symmetric chain.
 As is easy to realize this reduces to computing the intersections of pairs of quadrics, which can be done explicitly.
-This in turn can be used to compute the complex moments for the symmetric axial chains.\\
+This in turn can be used to compute the complex moments for the symmetric axial chains.

-Finally, one can search for the algebraic relations between complex invariant moments existence of which was shown above and use these relations for solving the feasibility problem for the centers of Steiner chains. \\
+Finally, one can search for the algebraic relations between complex invariants moments existence of which was shown above and use these relations for solving the feasibility problem for the centers of Steiner chains. \\